kanydao/Decoupling-MIL/README.md

 ### Dataset

 The dataset consists of 517 videos.
 Specifically, we have gathered 72 normal videos without polyps and 368 abnormal videos with polyps for training purposes.
 Additionally, 17 normal videos and 60 abnormal videos are reserved for testing.
-The detailed configuration of the dataset will be made publicly available upon acceptance of the paper.
+See data.csv for more details.